Machine-learning techniques for model-independent searches in dijet final states: Machine-learning based anomaly detection

-The generative models used in this \doc are inverse autoregressive normalizing flows~\cite{Kingma:2016wtg} with 15 MADE~\cite{germain2015made} blocks, implemented in \PyTorch version 2.0.0~\cite{Ansel_PyTorch_2_Faster_2024} with \Pyro version 1.8.4~\cite{JMLR:v20:18-403,Phan:2019elc}.
+Our implementation of \cathode closely follows Ref.~\cite{Hallin:2021wme}, with slightly larger networks owing to the larger dataset.
+The generative models are inverse autoregressive normalizing flows~\cite{Kingma:2016wtg} with 15 MADE~\cite{germain2015made} blocks, implemented in \PyTorch version 2.0.0~\cite{Ansel_PyTorch_2_Faster_2024} with \Pyro version 1.8.4~\cite{JMLR:v20:18-403,Phan:2019elc}.
 Each block has a single hidden layer with 128 nodes and uses ReLU activation.
 Batch normalization layers~\cite{ioffe2015batchnorm}, with the momentum parameter set to 0.1, are inserted between blocks to stabilize the training.
 Optimization is performed using the Adam algorithm with a learning rate of $10^{-4}$ and a weight decay (L2 regularization) parameter of $10^{-6}$.
 The loss function is the negative log-likelihood (NLL) of the transformed samples under a standard Gaussian distribution.
 The network is trained for 100 epochs and an ensemble of the five best epochs is used for sampling.

-The flows are conditioned on \mjj and learns $p(x|\mjj)$ for \mjj in the sidebands.
+The flows are conditioned on \mjj and learn $p(x|\mjj)$ for \mjj in the sidebands.
 To sample background events, we sample \mjj values from a kernel density estimate~\cite{KDE} of the \mjj distribution in the SR and pass them to the flows to obtain $x$.
 The sampled events are then used to train the weakly supervised classifiers that predict the final anomaly score.

 The classifiers are simple fully connected networks with three hidden layers of 128 nodes using ReLU activation and a single output node with sigmoid activation, implemented in the same \PyTorch release as the flows.
 The binary cross entropy loss function is used with sampled events having label 0 and data events having label 1.
 The two classes are weighted to compensate for the oversampling.
 Training uses the Adam optimizer with a learning rate of $10^{-3}$ for a maximum of 100 epochs.
 The results are stabilized by taking the average of the network output over the 10 epochs with the smallest validation loss.